Student Voice

 - School and class councils enable pupils to have a voice and to understand that their opinions count.

-All pupils in the school are involved in the school council
+All pupils have the opportunity to be involved in the Student Council:

 - It is pupil-led